cyrusbuilt/SAMCrashMonitor/README.md

 bool firstLoopDone = false;

 void setup() {
-    Serial.begin(9600);
+    SerialUSB.begin(9600);
+    while (!SerialUSB);

-    SAMCrashMonitor.disableWatchdog(); // Make sure it is turned off during init.
+    SAMCrashMonitor::disableWatchdog(); // Make sure it is turned off during init.
-    SAMCrashMonitor.dump(Serial);      // Dump any crash data to the console.
+    SAMCrashMonitor::dump();            // Dump watchdog reset data to the console.

-    // Turn the watchdog on.
-NOTE: For now the time parameter is isn't relevant.
+    // Turn the watchdog on and get actual timeout value based on the provided one. int timeout = SAMCrashMonitor::enableWatchdog(2000);
-    SAMCrashMonitor.enableWatchdog(2000);
+    SerialUSB.print(F("Watchdog enabled for: "));
+    SerialUSB.print(timeout);
+    SerialUSB.println(F(" ms"));

+    // Also if a hard fault occurs in your sketch (such as divide-by-zero),
+    // then crash data (including the address of the instruction that caused
+    // the crash) will be dumped to the serial monitor automatically *PRIOR*
+    // to reset.
 }

 void loop() {
     if (!firstLoopDone) {
         // On the first loop, tell the crash monitor we are alive so we get the full timeout.
-        SAMCrashMonitor.iAmAlive();
+        SAMCrashMonitor::iAmAlive();
         firstLoopDone = true;
     }
     else {